ToHa1966/Customer-Segmentation/README.md

- # Finding Donors
+ # Customer Segmentation
 This project is part of the Udacity Machine Learning Introduction Nanodegree program.

 ### Project Status
 Completed

 ## Project Intro
-The purpose of this project is to practice skills in data wrangling and supervised machine learning.
+The purpose of this project is to practice skills in data wrangling and unsupervised machine learning.

 ## Project Description
-In this project, I applied supervised learning techniques and an analytical mind on data collected for the U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.
-I first explored the data to learn how the census data is recorded.
-Next, I applied a series of transformations and preprocessing techniques to manipulate the data into a workable format.
-I then evaluated several supervised learning techniques of my choice on the data, and considered which is best suited for the solution.
-Afterwards, I optimized the selected model and presented it as my solution to CharityML.
-Finally, you will explore the chosen model and its predictions under the hood, to see just how well it's performing when considering the data it's given.(Text taken from Udacity)
+In this project, I applied unsupervised learning techniques on two data sets.
+One has demographic information about the general population of Germany.
+The other has the same information for customers of a company.
+After preprocessing the general population data set I did dimensionality reduction and clustered the general population.
+I also applied the same methods to the customer data set.
+Afterwards I compared the segments to see differences between the two data sets and retrieve information for strategic and marketing decisions.

 ## Methods Used
 - Data Exploration
 - Data Transformation
 - Data Preprocessing
-- Create Naive Predictor
-- Create Training and Predicting Pipeline
-- Choose Models
+- Feature Scaling
-- Model Evaluation
+- PCA
-- Choose Best Model
+- Clustering
-- Model Tuning
+- CLuster comparison
-- Show Feature Importance

 ## Technologies Used
 - Jupyter Notebook